c0d-0x/batdaemon/README.md

 - Configuration-based monitoring: Users can specify files and directories to watch in a configuration file.
 - Process information: Gathers process information for file accesses.
-- Logging (TODO): Plans to log file access events for further analysis.
+- Logging: Plans to log file access events for further analysis.
 - Single instance control: Ensures only one instance of the daemon runs at a time.

 ## Usage